Toor3-14/comparator/README.md

 It will help the developer save time on developing their projects and make their code more beautiful.
 Also will help the user to adjust your methods more flexibly to their needs.

+The main goal of the project - is to standardize work with methods using different data types and needing their own alphabets

 ## Contents

 0. [Installation](#Installation)